coffeemug/defstartup/_drafts/productivity.md

 come from other people or the bureaucratic system, and mostly make me miserable.
 Working on extrinsic tasks means I'm working on other people's agendas.
-Sometimes it's not even people, but an automated semi-human system that doesn't have capacity to care whether the tasks get done or not.
+Sometimes it's not even people, but an automated semi-human system that doesn't have the capacity to care whether the tasks get done or not.
 Learning to deal with extrinsic tasks is 99% of the productivity battle.
 Here is what I do.

 __First__, I use e-mail as a single centralized system to keep track of all extrinsic tasks, and never immediately agree to do anything